Walsall: Demography

 The tables show that Walsall's surrounding suburbs have the largest Asian and Muslim populations of any town in West Midlands County.
 White British and Christians remain the second-largest population of the town and other religions/ethnic minorities form the remainder of the population of the town.

-The Walsall dialect is often referred to as "Yam-Yam".
-The accent is often incorrectly referred to as a Brummie accent by people from outside the West Midlands.
+The Walsall dialect and accent is referred to as "Yam-Yam" spoken by those from The Black Country.

 Economy

 Walsall has had many industries, from coal mining to metal working.
 In the late 19th century, the coal mines ran dry, and Walsall became internationally famous for its leather trade.
-Walsall manufactured the Queen's handbags, saddles for the royal family and leathergoods for the Prince of Wales.
+Walsall manufactured Queen Elizabeth II handbags, saddles for the royal family and leather goods for King Charles III as Prince of Wales.
 Walsall is the traditional home of the English saddle manufacturing industry, hence the nickname of Walsall Football Club, "the Saddlers".
 Apart from leather goods, other industries in Walsall include iron and brass founding, limestone quarrying, small hardware, plastics, electronics, chemicals and aircraft parts.

 Walsall's location in Central England and the fact that the M6 runs through the Metropolitan Borough of Walsall has increased its investment appeal.
 The main RAC control centre is located in Walsall close by J9 of the M6 and there are now plans to redevelop derelict land in nearby Darlaston and turn it into a state-of-the-art regional centre.
 Between Bloxwich and Walsall there is a business corridor where TK Maxx has recently opened a regional depot.
 Currently established businesses include Homeserve plc and South Staffordshire Water.

 The three largest businesses by turnover in the borough are all involved with the storage and distribution of retail goods to an associated network of high street or cornershop stores.
 Poundland Ltd (owned by Gordon Brothers), A F Blakemore and Sons Ltd and One Stop Stores Ltd (part of Tesco plc) turn over more than £4.5bn annually between them.